jeffriley/COMPAS-docs-test/docs/online-docs/pages/Developer guide/BSE/BSE-evolution-model.rst

 BSE evolution model
 -------------------

-The high-level binary evolution model is shown in Figure 4.
+The high-level binary evolution model is shown in :ref:`Figure 4 <fig-4>`.

 .. _fig-4: